Experts Share Their Secrets on Why Small Businesses Don't Get Approved for SBA Loans

 Mistake #5: Not cleaning up your credit first.

 Anything you can do to show your future lender that you're serious about paying back your SBA loan will work in your favor.
-“Small businesses should understand that the first thing they should provide is numbers -- numbers that can represent that they can pay back the business loan,” says Paul Jennifer, Merchant Cash Advance expert.
+“Small businesses should understand that the first thing they should provide is numbers -- numbers that can represent that they can pay back the business loan,” says Paul Jennifer, a Merchant Cash Advance expert.

 The bottom line?
 It doesn’t matter if you have a million-dollar idea: what matters to lenders is the actual dollars.